 Journal Addict was all about me.
 Kaizen Journaling is all about you.

-It is a result of experience of thousands of pages, countless ink refills, and cramped fingers.
+It is a result of the experience of thousands of pages, countless ink refills, and cramped fingers.
 It took me over a decade to get here because I was doing it alone, experimenting without a plan, and bumbling along without direction.
 My hope is that by learning from my experience, it will take you far less time to make your journals into your arsenal for success.

 If you are truly committed, become a Kaizen Warrior by joining our community.